dfinity/agent-js/packages/migrate/README.md

    - `@dfinity/principal`
 2. **Adds new dependency**: Installs `@icp-sdk/core` package
 3. **Updates imports**: Finds and replaces all import statements in your source code to use the new `@icp-sdk/core` package.
+   > Note: this tool only replaces the `@dfinity/*` imports.
+If you are using `@dfinity/*` packages somewhere else in your code, e.g. in tests mocks, you will need to find and replace the occurrences manually.

 ### Supported package managers